naturalis/arise-sequencing-nanopore/README.md

 ## data description
 This repository documents initial attempts to demultiplex and consensus call ONT (Oxford Nanopore Technology) pilot data.
 Normally demultiplexing is done with [Guppy](https://community.nanoporetech.com/protocols/Guppy-protocol/v/gpb_2003_v1_revz_14dec2018/linux-guppy) (requires login to download) directly after basecalling.
 Because different indices were used than those from ONT, demultiplexing could not be done with Guppy.
-The data are from a single Flongle run consisting of three datasets (marine 48 specimens, fungal 82 specimens and insect 61 specimens) and were provided as a folder ([fastq_pass](https://drive.google.com/drive/u/1/folders/1b-3ZsvCA9DyMpFp9QCmAJBaPFgScnIY1)) containing 367 gzipped fastq files.
+The data are from a single Flongle run consisting of three datasets (insect 61 specimens, marine 48 specimens and fungal 82 specimens) and were provided as a folder ([fastq_pass](https://drive.google.com/drive/u/1/folders/1b-3ZsvCA9DyMpFp9QCmAJBaPFgScnIY1)) containing 367 gzipped fastq files.
 The reason for creating this number of fastq.gz files seems to be a cut-off of thousand reads per file; BLAST searches on random reads of some of these gzip files showed representatives of each of the three datasets (ie. the data still have to be demultiplexed).
 For the marine and insect